 After mating, a female may come onshore once every few days to lay another clutch of eggs; she may make up to 7 of these trips, although most only do so 2 or 3 times.
-In Costa Rica they tend to return to the same location each time they breed.
 She will use her front flippers to scoop out a deep hole, then carefully deposit about 100 fragile, leathery-shelled eggs resembling ping pong balls, and finally covers the eggs in sand.
 Turtles develop according to temperature-dependent sex determination.
 This means that if the temperature of the egg is lower than 28.5oC, that turtle will become a male; if the temperature is greater than 30.3oC, it will be a female.
 That is, if the turtle makes it to hatching.
 Humans, dogs, raccoons, and other animals dig up nests.
 After several weeks the eggs hatch into tiny turtles which scramble to the surface and towards the ocean.
 Gulls, frigatebirds, and crabs ambush the turtles as they cross the expanse of beach to the water, where predatory fish wait for the new arrivals.
 However, while clumsy and slow on land, green turtles are nimble swimmers and seem to take on a different body underwater.

 The first year of the green turtle’s life is not well understood.
 They are vulnerable in this smaller stage and eaten by many predators.
 The sea turtle’s main protection is hefty size and hearty shell—and infant turtles have neither yet.
 Few survive their first year.
 They may spend this time among sargassum rafts in the ocean until they reach about 0.5 kg in weight, when they return to shallower waters to feed and continue growing.
 Once a turtle weighs about 40 kg, it begins eating and spending more of its daily energy around floating grass flats.
 At 10 to 15 years of age and a mature size of 60 kg, a green turtle will begin its breeding pattern and continue for the rest of its life.
 At this size, the turtle is not vulnerable.
 Its only natural predators are large sharks.